-Q: Well, they were saying that Jeremiah says that it’s for Israel and since the covenant hasn’t been given to Israel yet that we can’t hold to the content of the covenant.
+Q: Well, they were saying that Jeremiah says that it’s for Israel, and since the covenant hasn’t been given to Israel yet that we can’t hold to the content of the covenant.

 Now I believe there’s only one new covenant.
 There are some dispensationalists who believe there are two new covenants, one for Israel and one for the church.
 But again, I don’t find that in Scripture either.
 I believe there’s one new covenant.
-There was an old covenant, that was the covenant that we talked about, the covenant of an external law and ceremonies and so forth and so on.
-And then the Lord brought the new covenant in His blood, He says that.
+There was an old covenant, that was the covenant that we talked about, the covenant of – of an external law, ceremonies and so forth and so on.
+And then the Lord brought the new covenant in His blood.
+He says that.
 And anyone who by faith commits themselves to Christ enters into the new covenant.
-The new covenant obviously has to be applied to the Jew.
+The new covenant, obviously, has to be applied to the Jew.
 What is the whole epistle of the Hebrews saying?
 The whole book of Hebrews is saying to the Jew, “Hey, come to the new covenant, come to the new covenant, come to the new covenant.”
 It talks about the superiority of Christ to the Old Testament priests, the superiority of Christ’s death to the Old Testament sacrifices.
 The whole point of the book of Hebrews is calling Israel to enter into the provisions of the new covenant.

-Now nationally they have not entered into any national covenant with God in terms of them as a nation.
-In the future I believe God will renew, I don’t think it’s going to be necessarily a new covenant in that sense, new as different than the existing new covenant.
+Now, nationally, they have not entered into any national covenant with God in terms of them as a nation.
+In the future, I believe God will renew – I don’t think it’s going to be necessarily a new covenant in – in that sense, new as different than the existing new covenant.
 But Israel as a nation will enter into the new covenant.

-J: Well, that’s a helpful book.
-But I don’t...he probably takes the view that there are two covenants, see.
+J: Yeah.
+Well, that’s a helpful book.
+But I –I don’t – he probably takes the view that there are two covenants, see.
 In fact, I’m sure he does.
 Doesn’t he, Dick?
 That there are two covenants and there’s one special covenant for Israel coming up.
 I don’t see that in Scripture at all.
 I see one new covenant in the blood of Christ in which God plants His Spirit within us, cleanses us.
 That happens in Christ, Jew and Gentile enter into that.
-There’s neither bond nor free, Jew nor Greek, I mean it says that, doesn’t it?
+There’s no – neither bond nor free, Jew nor Greek.
+I mean it says that, doesn’t it?

 Q: Okay.
 Thanks.

-QUESTION: John, in 1 Samuel 28 when Saul raised Samuel from the dead and Saul had been disobedient and gone away from the Lord and the Spirit had departed him, but yet Samuel said that tomorrow you and your sons will be with me.
+QUESTION: John, in 1 Samuel 28 when Saul raised Samuel from the dead, and Saul had been disobedient and gone away from the Lord and the Spirit had departed him, but yet Samuel said that tomorrow you and your sons will be with me.
 Do you think that Saul was saved?

-Q: Okay.
-All right, thank you.
+Q: All right, thank you.